btsybm/Just-Pick-Something-Good/README.md

 * Add titles to go with posters for accessibility.
 * Add a button to get a new recommendation with the same qualifying parameters.
 * Add a third button "Either" and include the ability for selections to not be mutually exclusive
+* Add animation to the final poster and make it larger.
-* Create API with current data and also numerous additional filters - including sub genres and the ability to assign multiple attributes to a single TV show/movie
+* Create an API with current data and also numerous additional filters - including sub genres and the ability to assign multiple attributes to a single TV show/movie
-*
-*

-## Next NEXT Steps
-*